sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Moved to Northern California in 2008.** I went to a Waldorf High School in Sacramento, which is basically an art/hippy school.
 I love Sacramento.

-**East Bay.** I went to UC Berkeley.
-As an undergrad, I was mostly interested in clean energy (more than stats).
-After college, I worked for various clean energy companies while living in Oakland.
+**East Bay.** As an undergrad at Berkeley, I was mostly interested in clean energy (more than stats).
+During and after college, I worked for various clean energy companies.

 **A trip of a lifetime.** In 2019, let go from what I thought was my dream job.
 I went on a "fuck it" trip to SE Asia.
 This was a trip of a lifetime and I caught a serious case of the travel bug.
 I met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.